DeAndré Washington: 2016 season

 Washington was selected by the Raiders in the fifth round (143rd overall) in the 2016 NFL draft.
 The Raiders previously traded wide receiver Brice Butler to the Dallas Cowboys to obtain the selection used to select Washington.

 On May 10, 2016, the Raiders signed Washington to a four-year, $2.60 million contract with a signing bonus of $269,195.
 He entered training camp competing for the backup running back position with George Atkinson III, Jalen Richard, Roy Helu, and Taiwan Jones.
 Washington was named the Raider's third running back on their depth chart behind Latavius Murray and Taiwan Jones.

-Washington made his professional regular season debut in the Raiders' season opening victory against the New Orleans Saints, finishing with five carries for 14 yards and a 10-yard reception.
+Washington made his professional regular season debut in the narrow 35–34 season opening road victory over the New Orleans Saints, finishing with five carries for 14 yards and a 10-yard reception.
 Two weeks later, Washington had six carries for 57 yards and a five-yard reception in a 17–10 road victory over the Tennessee Titans.

-On October 16, Washington earned his first career start during a 26–10 loss to the Kansas City Chiefs and finished the game with a season-high 10carries for 49 yards.
+On October 16, Washington earned his first career start during a 26–10 loss to the Kansas City Chiefs and finished the game with a season-high 10 carries for 49 yards.
 Washington scored his first two touchdowns in Week 16 against the Indianapolis Colts.
 He finished his rookie year with 87 carries for 467 yards and two touchdowns.
 During the Wild Card Round, Washington had four carries for 16 yards in the 27–14 road loss to the Houston Texans.

 2017 season

 In the offseason leading into the 2017 season, the Raiders added veteran running back Marshawn Lynch to the backfield.
 The addition of Lynch limited Washington's production in 2017.
-Overall, he finished with 57 carries for 153 yards and two touchdowns to go along with 34 receptions for 197 yards and a touchdown.
+Overall, he finished his second professional season with 57 carries for 153 yards and two touchdowns to go along with 34 receptions for 197 yards and a touchdown.